x-guo001/Assignment-3-XG/README.md

 One method you may remember from class is the elbow technique which helps you determine the optimal number of clusters (K) for KMeans clustering.
 It works by:
 1. Running KMeans with different values of K
 2. Calculating the inertia for each K
-3. Plotting K vs. intertia
+3. Plotting K vs. inertia
 4. Finding the elbow point where increasing K yields diminishing returns

 ### Resources to help you get started